How to motivate employees

-Therefore, a key ingredient to make people step out of the comfort zone relies in leadership.
+Therefore, a key ingredient to make people step out of the comfort zone relies on leadership.
 It starts with you.
 Step out of your comfort zone and describe the process to your staff as well as the reasons why.
-Your behaviour will soon resonate.
-Then, be ready to identify barriers and understand what motivates the individuals in order to guide your employees breakthroughs.
+Your behavior will soon resonate.
+Then, be ready to identify barriers and understand what motivates the individuals in order to guide your employees’ breakthroughs.

 4. Share information constantly

 Spreading the intel gets everyone on the same layer as you are and at the same time strengthens the feeling among workers that they are an important part of the organization.
-Nowadays, you can easily share information through several different ways.
-Being it:
+Nowadays, you can easily share information through several different ways:

 – Standup meetings